locoframework/loco-rails/README.md

 **Loco-JS**

-* 🎊 no external strict dependencies. 🎉 But check out its [_"soft dependencies"_](https://github.com/locoframework/loco-js#-dependencies)❗️
+* 🎊 no strict external dependencies. 🎉 But check out its [_"soft dependencies"_](https://github.com/locoframework/loco-js#-dependencies)❗️

 **Loco-Rails**

 * [Loco-Rails-Core](https://github.com/locoframework/loco-rails-core) - Rails plugin that has been extracted from Loco-Rails so it could be used as a stand-alone lib.
 It provides a logical structure for JavaScript code that corresponds with Rails` controllers and their actions that handle a given request.
-Loco-Rails-Core requires [Loco-JS](https://github.com/locoframework/loco-js) to work.
+Loco-Rails-Core requires [Loco-JS-Core](https://github.com/locoframework/loco-js-core) to work.
 * modern Ruby (tested on >= 2.3.0)
 * Rails 5
-* [Redis](http://redis.io) and [redis](https://github.com/redis/redis-rb) gem - Loco-Rails stores informations about WebSocket connections in Redis.
-It is not required if you don't want to use ActionCable or you use Rails in development environment.
-In the last case - Loco-Rails uses in-process data store or Redis (if available).
+* [Redis](http://redis.io) and [redis](https://github.com/redis/redis-rb) gem - Loco-Rails stores information about WebSocket connections in Redis.
+It is not required if you don't want to use ActionCable, or you use Rails in the development environment.
+In the last case - Loco-Rails uses an in-process data store or Redis (if available).

 # 📥 Installation